nusenu/ContactInfo-Information-Sharing-Specification/README.md

 - increase the ability to detect undeclared relay groups / make hiding relay groups harder
 - make hosting costs visible
 - potentially detect relay operators impersonating other operators by using their email address
+- allow the automatic attribution and verification that a relay is really operated by a given entity

 # Considerations